-The future of manufacturing has been added to your bookmarks.
+The future of manufacturing has been saved

 The changing economics of production and distribution, along with shifts in consumer demand and the emergence of “smart” products, are pushing manufacturers to explore radically new ways of creating and capturing value.